 - Don't forget to check out our Maya 2013 review

-If you sign up to Digital Tutors with a demo acount you can watch select lessons and courses for free, including this beginner's guide to Maya.
-The helpful video tutorial explains the essential workflows, terms and techniques to help you get started with Maya
+If you sign up to Digital Tutors with a demo account you can watch select lessons and courses for free, including this beginner's guide to Maya.
+The helpful video tutorial explains the essential workflows, terms and techniques to help you get started with Maya.